oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Privacy Considerations {#Privacy}

 ## Obsfucation of Personal Information
-Some `req_ctx` claims may be considered personal information in some jurisdictions and if so their values need to be obsfucated.
+Some `rctx` claims may be considered personal information in some jurisdictions and if so their values need to be obsfucated.
 For example, originating IP address (`req_ip`) is often considerd personal information and in that case must be protected through some obsfucation method (e.g. SHA256).